dymmond/esmerald/docs/en/docs/exception-handlers.md

 ### Custom exception handlers

-We all know that Esmerald handles really well the exceptions by design but sometimes we might also want to throw an error while doing some code logic that is not directly related with a `data` of an handler.
+We all know that Ravyn handles really well the exceptions by design but sometimes we might also want to throw an error while doing some code logic that is not directly related with a `data` of an handler.